Skip to main content

 Urwagwa

-A traditional banana beer brewed from fermented bananas.
-It has a slightly sweet and tangy flavor and is often consumed during celebrations and social gatherings.
+A traditional banana beer made from fermented bananas, slightly sweet with a tangy edge.
+It comes out for celebrations and social gatherings.

 beerlow